 As the modern workforce moves toward more automated work done by sophisticated machines and artificial intelligence programs, well-honed communication skills become even more valuable.

-In fact, according to a 2015 survey of job postings conducted by career sit Workopolis, “communications is the clear stand out skill appearing in most job postings” (Workopolis, 2015, p.2).
+In fact, according to a 2015 survey of job postings conducted by career site Workopolis, “communications is the clear stand out skill appearing in most job postings” (Workopolis, 2015, p.2).
 This report also found that demand for good communications skills was seen across a wide range of fields, including the following:

 “Over 60 per cent of Healthcare and Wellness jobs require good Communication Skills